Punktum-dk/epp-service-specification/README.md

   - if not valid the request with result in an error and the request will be dismissed
   - if valid the request will be accepted and processed

-The timestamp is regarded as valid for 4 days, so the validation accepts timestamps within the following interval:
+The validation accepts timestamps within the following interval:

-- Up to 4 days old
+- In the past
-- Up to 5 minutes into the future
+- and up to 5 minutes into the future

 Do note that the validation of the timestamp is based on the UTC timezone.